Independent Reviewing Officers (IRO) for Care Leavers

 -

-We are all qualified social workers and have management experience.
-We are responsible for ensuring that your views are heard, and that the plans your social work team has for your care move forwards, without drifting.
-We make recommendations about how and when things should be done.
-We also check that everyone who works with you and cares for you has completed the tasks that have been agreed to keep you safe and well.
+We are all qualified social workers with management experience.
+Our job is to make sure your views are heard and that your social work team's plans for your care stay on track.
+We make suggestions about how and when things should happen, and we check that everyone involved in your care is doing their part to keep you safe and well.

-All looked after young people have Children Looked After (CLA) reviews and these are chaired by your IRO.
-These are regular meetings involving you and the people who are closely involved in your care.
-The first meeting will happen within four weeks of you becoming looked after; the second one will be three months after; reviews following this usually take place every six months but might happen more often.
+As a looked-after young person, you'll have regular Children Looked After (CLA) ‘All About Me’ reviews, which your IRO will lead.
+These meetings include you and the people closely involved in your care.
+The first meeting happens within four weeks of you becoming looked after, the second three months later, and then usually every six months, but sometimes more often.
 You should always know the date of your next review meeting.

 You should have a say in where your meeting takes place and who you want or don't want there.

 You can say how you want your meeting to run on the day.
-For example, you might want to go for a walk, set a challenge, share some food or chair the meeting with your IRO.
+For example, you might want to go for a walk, set a challenge, share some food or lead the meeting with your IRO.